diku-dk/futhark/docs/man/futhark-c.rst

 -h
   Print help text to standard output and exit.

+--entry NAME
+  Treat the specified top-level function as an entry point.

 --library
   Generate a library instead of an executable.
 Appends ``.c``/``.h`` to the name indicated by the ``-o`` option to determine output